ArmanTheParman/Parmanode/README.md

 everything and makes it easier to follow the syntax.
 Open the parmanode script folder that you download from GitHub and read the code in VSC softwrae.

+It can be a bit of a maze if you don't know where to start.
+I suggest to start at the "run_parmanode.sh" file and branch out from there.
+Most guidance is on that page, and more is added as you branch out.
+The majority of the comments for now are related to installing parmanode, custom functions, and installing Bitcoin Core.

 ## DRIVE STRUCTURE

 Internal drive: